jack-bradshaw/Avatar/README.md

 In addition to the `getElementsWithId` method, the `getUniqueElementWithId(String)` method is provided for convenience.
 This method returns a single element to avoid the unnecessary overhead of using a set, but it will throw an exception if the supplied ID does not correspond to exactly one element in the source file.

 ## Realistic scenario
-This example demonstrates how to use the library to test a validator for an annotation processor.
+To demonstrate the usefulness of the library, this section contains an example which walks through a realistic scenario where the library is useful.
+The scenario involves creating and testing two components for use in an annotation processor:
+- An annotation which indicates a method returns void
+- A validator which checks if the annotation has been correctly applied to the source code

 First we will define a few source files, and then we will write some unit tests using the library.
 I'm going to assume you're familiar with the basic concepts of Java annotations, annotation processors and unit testing.

 ### Source files
-Consider an annotation which can be used to mark a method which returns void.
+Consider an annotation which marks a method with a return type of void.
 This doesn't seem to have much practical benefit, but it's useful for the example.
 The annotation is defined in `src/main/java/com/matthewtamlin/example/ReturnsNothing.java` as:
 ```java
 @Retention(RetentionPolicy.SOURCE)
 @Target(ElementType.METHOD)